omarreis/vsop2013/PublishInnoSetupOnMSStore.md

-# Publishing Inno Setup EXE installer on Mocrosoft Store
+# Publishing Inno Setup EXE installer on Microsoft Store

 MS Store now accepts EXE installers.
-This is a compilation of installer requirements to be accepted by the Store.
+This is a compilation of info I collected on how to get an installer accepted.

+* Note that I did not succeed yet.

 * The program EXE and the installer EXE must be signed with a Authenticode EV certificate ( those that require USB security stick when signing )